olauncher/olauncher/README.md

+# Project Status
+This project is on indefinite hiatus.
+Check the forks tab to see if anyone is maintaining a fork of this project.
+I have relicensed olauncher as CC0 with the consent of the contributors, so you are free to distribute any forks with whatever license you see fit.

 # olauncher
 The old launcher we all know and love with the quality-of-life features of the new launcher.
 This aims to support java 8 through modern java.